 Jennifer Rice was elected MLA for North Coast in 2013 2017, and re-elected in 2020.
-She is B.C.’s Parliamentary Secretary for Emergency Preparedness.
+She is the Parliamentary Secretary for Rural Health.

 Jennifer previously served as the Official Opposition spokesperson for Northern Economic Development, Rural and Northern Health, and was deputy spokesperson for Children and Family Development.

 She is a former city councillor for the municipality of Prince Rupert.

 Through her work with environmental non-profits and northern community groups, Jennifer has built strong relationships with commercial and sports fishers, tourism operators and First Nations who all depend on a healthy marine environment for long-term sustainability.